 Q: I KNOW YOU WORK WITH A LOT OF HIGHER FUNCTIONING LEARNERS.
 TELL ME A BIT ABOUT HOW YOU DESIGN PROGRAMMING TO FIT THEIR NEEDS.

 Brooke: Severe learners have more severe needs and most require long-term therapy.
 This might not be true for a child with a lesser severity.
 Mostly this difference will be reflected in long-term goals.
-Higher functioning children will be able to accomplish more in a shorter period of time, and that should be reflected in the programing goals.
+Higher functioning children will be able to accomplish more in a shorter period of time, and that should be reflected in the programming goals.

 Another major difference is that for children with less severe needs, there can be a goal of complete integration into a regular classroom and other social situations.
 It is possible to get them to a place where they are independent.
 With more severe learners, those goals will look differently.